AndrewJBateman/angular-material-portfolio/README.md

-# :zap: Portfolio Angular Material
+# :zap: Angular Material Portfolio

-* Angular 12 Server Side Rendered (SSR) app using Angular Material to create a fully-responsive portfolio website with a Firebase backend storing blog post entries, images as well as messages from users.
+* Angular Server Side Rendered (SSR) app using Angular Material to create a fully-responsive portfolio website with a Firebase backend storing blog post entries, images as well as messages from users.
 * Includes dark-mode toggle and lazy-loading modules.
 * **Note:** to open web links in a new window use: _ctrl+click on link_